Neosofia/corporate/website/blog/0001_definitions_and_system_architecture.md

 # Neosofia Glossary and Architecture

+This post introduces Neosofia's approach to compliance and system architecture.
+After defining compliance and looking at a real world example, we introduce an initial glossary and system architecture that establishes standardized terminology and concepts throughout the organization.
+Lastly we state all documentation and code is and will continue to be open-source, reflecting Neosofia's dedication to transparency, information sharing, and community contribution.

 ## What is Compliance?

 What would the world be like if there were no regulations or polices?
 Or put another way, what if there was nothing to comply with?
 Would we live in a world packed with snake oil vendors pedaling whatever wares possible to consumers despite their safety and efficacy?
 A world where technology companies use every scrap of information without our consent to push whatever products the highest marketing bidder can pay for?
 A world where the risk of being harmed while driving or taking public transit is a function of how much safety you can afford to pay for?